Table of Contents

 Whether you're using your HelpDocs internally to train staff, or just because they're not ready for the limelight yet, there's a load of reasons you might want to password protect your HelpDocs.

-HelpDocs makes it super simple to add a shared password that visitors will need to enter before they get to your docs.
+Adding password protection to your Knowledge Base is super simple.
+Here's how to set up a shared password that visitors will need to enter before accessing your docs:

-- Go to Settings > Users > Access
+- Head to Settings > Access > Options

 - Head to Restrict access and toggle Enabled Shared Password on